Hi, it will depend on your budget and what you want to do whilst in Dubai.

 www.airbnb.com , I think another similar service is roomorama.com but their fees are much higher!

-My father has a listing on airbnb that is open now - discounts offered for stays of 4 or more days - http://www.airbnb.com/rooms/415025 you wont regret it! almost 2 years ago
+My father has a listing on airbnb that is open now - discounts offered for stays of 4 or more days - http://www.airbnb.com/rooms/415025 you wont regret it! about 2 years ago